Skip to main content

 KitchenAid KDTM404KPS

-The KitchenAid KDTM404KPS stainless steel dishwasher is carefully designed for maximum capacity, making it great for large families.
-The deep divot in the third rack can hold small bowls and drinkware, with special jets to get everything clean.
+The KitchenAid KDTM404KPS stainless-steel dishwasher is carefully designed for maximum capacity, making it great for large families.
+The deep divot in the third rack can hold small bowls and drinkware, with special jets to clean them.
 That helps this model clean up to 16 place settings.

 With a smudge-proof finish, adjustable tines, and LED lighting inside, there are plenty of user-friendly, thoughtful features.
 The fundamentals are strong, too: the Normal and Tough cycles performed extremely well.
-The one downside we found is that the Express cycle is slow compared to the competition.
+The one downside we found is that the Express cycle is slower than the competition's.

 Pros